SharSrivastava87/TSADepression/README.md

 ```

 4. Final Neuro Mind Model
-- This is our final model
+- This is our final model which was trained using a cutom loss funtion that punishes the model for predicitons beyond the set range of label values 0-1.
+Additionaly we implemented a filter layer in which values that we demarcated as brain matter (by setting their )

 ```python
 @tf.function